ZKON-Network/zkTLS-Mina-zkApp/HOW-TO.md

 Note: Don't forget to call “recordRequestFullfillment” to ensure that the proof is correct.

+Note 2: Don't forget to export default your ZkApp.

 ### IPFS Request

 For requesting the offchain data you will need to create a json with the following format: